wayofdev/laravel-package-tpl/.github/SECURITY.md

 ## 🙋‍♂️ Supported Versions

 Only certain versions of `wayofdev/laravel-package-tpl` are currently being maintained with security updates.
-Below is a list of supported versions that receive security updates:
+Please use or upgrade to one of these supported versions:

 | Version | Supported          |
 |---------|--------------------|